• Home

 Doodle Spelling

-This multisensory activity is a great way to practice any particularly hard words that just won’t stick.
-It really appeals to visual learners who enjoy learning with color, texture and shapes.
+This creative and multisensory activity is a fun way to direct some extra focus toward particularly hard words that just won’t stick.

 _MG_2298